 About Me, Andrew Keil, and Keil Productions, LLC

-I'm Andrew Keil, a 31-year-old living in Phoenix, Arizona who has loved pursuing creative endeavors since childhood.
-I earned a bachelor's degree in English - Literature from Arizona State University.
-In the past several years, I have been growing my expertise in videography and photography.
-Since I shot a no-budget feature film 2011 called High Low, I've worked on short films, a feature, several web series, corporate work for brands like PetSmart, shot live footage for a music video, and filmed several promotional pieces.
+I'm Andrew Keil, a director of photography and camera operator based out of Phoenix, Arizona.
+Since I shot a no-budget feature film 2011 called High Low, I've worked on documentaries, short and feature-length narratives, corporate work for brands like PetSmart, MercedesBenz AMG, and Bank of America, shot live footage for a music video, and much more.
 Below are some of my works.
-You can view a more complete list of my work on my LinkedIn page.
-Contact me to get a quote for your film or video project!
+Contact me to get a quote for your next film or video project!

 The Index, "53"

 53 is the first of two cyber punk short films produced for director Rustin Odom's transmedia project, The Index.
 I was the Director of Photography for both shorts.
 Here's the official synopsis: "Dropout MIT students have stumbled upon a theory that will change everything we know about how the Universe works.
 They are not just altering the landscape of reality but rewriting it.
 About to prove that matter, time and existence can be manipulated through conscious thought, they unfortunately stir up the curiosity of a secret and dark faction."

 This promotional piece was filmed for director Hayden Edgmon's feature film script and IndieGoGo campaign, Omerta: Saving Silence.
 I was a camera operator and cinematographer for this film.
 I think this film showcases some of the prettiest shots I've ever gotten!

 I shot this interview piece with Rustin Odom and PetSmart focusing on marketing and recruitment efforts for their IT team.